Home » Blog » IPXO Solutions and Company » How IPXO Enables Revenue for Businesses

 - ASN blocklist maintenance

-At IPXO, every new business is verified manually so that only legal business entities monetize and lease IP addresses via the Marketplace.
+At IPXO, every new business is verified manually so that only legal business entities monetize and lease IP addresses via the Platform.
 Businesses also need to fill out the declaration of usage form, which is one of the steps in the KYC process.
-This allows collecting data on the client’s GDPR compliance, mailing activities, the size of the company, etc. This enables to block unreliable parties from joining the Marketplace.
+This allows collecting data on the client’s GDPR compliance, mailing activities, the size of the company, etc. This enables to block unreliable parties from joining the Platform.

 IPXO also maintains a blocklist of malicious autonomous system numbers, or ASNs.
 This list combines the unique database created by IPXO and Spamhaus’ ASN blocklist.
 Paulius Judickas, the Head of Sales at IPXO, explains the importance of ASN blocklisting: